-For business ethics we will measure and report our progress using the following KPIs:
+For business ethics we will measure and report our progress using

-1. Total number of incidents/reports made in relation to business ethics
+Total number of incidents/reports made in relation to

 This will allow us to monitor how well we are complying with business ethics and that we are addressing any issues that arise.
-In 2023, we had 0 incidents or reports raised in relation to business ethics.
+In 2023, we had 0 incidents or reports raised in relation

-2. Total number of resolved incidents/reports
+Total number of resolved incidents/reports

 This KPI will be relevant if we have incidents or reports on business ethics raised during the year.
-Since in 2023 we had 0 incidents or reports, the total number of resolved incidents and reports is also 0.
+Since in 2023 we had 0 incidents or reports, the total number of resolved incidents